nmecsys/nowcasting/README.md

 x <- Bpanel(base = base, trans = BRGDP$trans)
 ```

 The variable to be forecasted is then made stationary.
-In this case we also have a quaterly variable that is cast as a monthly variable.
-The `month2qtr` function allows the user to cast the variable in the correct frequency.
+We also use the `month2qtr` function to cast GDP as a quaterly variable.

 ```{r warning=FALSE}
 GDP <- base[,which(colnames(base) == "PIB")]